Amputation Claim Solicitors: No Win, No Fee

 Contact us today by calling 0330 1332 857 to find out if you have a claim.

 There are many different types of accidents which result in serious injuries, such as amputations.
-Our amputation claims solicitors have dealt with a wide range of claims arising from accidents such as:
+Our amputation claim solicitors have dealt with a wide range of claims arising from accidents, such as:

-• Medical Negligence – Many surgical amputations have been required as the result of mistakes made by medical staff whilst carrying out treatment.
+- Medical negligence – Some surgical amputations are required as a result of mistakes made by medical staff whilst carrying out treatment or due to surgical errors.
+Medical staff have a duty to ensure you receive a certain level of care.

-• Accidents in Public Places – Slips, trips, falls, and other accidents in public places or occupied building may lead to injuries which require the amputation of a limb.
+- Accidents in public places – Slips, trips, falls, and other accidents in public places or occupied buildings may lead to injuries which require the amputation of a limb.

 If you have been involved in an accident which has led to you or a loved one suffering an amputation, you may be entitled to make an amputation compensation claim.